 - The Respondent has not been commonly known by the disputed domain name; - The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
 The Respondent has no connection or affiliation with the Complainant whatsoever.
-On this record, Respondent has not been commonly known by the disputed domain name; - Furthermore, the domain name website has been during its existence inactive (it resolves to a registrar parking page), which implies that there was no Respondent's intention to use the disputed domain name for legitimate purposes; - The Complainant refers to previous domain name decisions in this regard.
+On this record, Respondent has not been commonly known by the disputed domain name; - Furthermore, the domain name website has been during its existence inactive (it merely reads "Launching Soon"), which implies that there was no Respondent's intention to use the disputed domain name for legitimate purposes; - The Complainant refers to previous domain name decisions in this regard.